foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started_with_hs_development_kit.rst

 .. _getting_started_with_hs_development_kit:

-Getting Started with HS Development Kit
+Getting Started with the ARC HS Development Kit
 =======================================

 Supported Hardware
 ##################

-The ARC HS Development Kit (HSDK) features an SoC from Synopsys featuring a quad-core ARC HS Processor (HS38x4) and integrated support for a rich set of peripherals including Ethernet, WiFi, Bluetooth, USB, I2C, SPI and UART.
+The ARC HS Development Kit (HSDK) uses an SoC from Synopsys featuring a quad-core ARC HS Processor (HS38x4) and integrated support for a rich set of peripherals including Ethernet, WiFi, Bluetooth, USB, I2C, SPI and UART.
 It is supported with tools and software necessary for Linux, RTOS and bare metal applications development.
 Linux distributions can be built for the platform using standard build systems (buildroot, Yocto/OE, OpenWrt) while RTOS & bare metal applications can be developed using the embARC Open Software Platform (OSP).
 I/O functionality can be extended using Digilent® Peripheral Modules (Pmods™), as well as Arduino Shields and mikrobus modules.

 Setting Up HSDK
 ###############